johnymontana/graphql-summit-graph/README.md

 The data for the app is stored in Neo4j graph database.
 You can [download Neo4j Desktop locally](https://neo4j.com/download/) or [spin up a blank Neo4j Sandbox.](https://neo4j.com/sandbox-v2/)

 *If you are using Neo4j Desktop you'll need to install the APOC standard library by clicking "Add Plugin" then select Install for APOC*.
-Neo4j Sandbox already include APOC so if using Sandbox this step is not necessary.
+Neo4j Sandbox already includes APOC so if using Sandbox this step is not necessary.

 ![](images/apoc.png)